caroladam/TR-evolution-analyses/README.md

 - GNU Parallel
 - EMBOSS Needle

-Ensure that these tools are installed and available in your PATH or provide absolute paths for each tool.
+Make sure these tools are installed and available in your PATH or provide absolute paths for each tool.

 ## align_lifted_TRs.sh